xaya/xaya/README.md

 * Securely record and transfer arbitrary names (keys).
 * Transact CHI Coins, the digital currency (CHI).
 * Store Data.
-* This is Xyon's first layer and data storage.
+* This is Xaya's first layer and data storage.

-What can Xyon be used for?
+What can Xaya be used for?
 --------------------------

 * Along with some of Namecoin's uses cases, it is designed especially with gaming in mind.